What is the Pets at Home Family?

 Information that we obtain from third party sources

 From time to time, we may receive personal information about you from third party sources, but only where we have checked that these third parties either have your consent or are otherwise legally permitted or required to disclose your personal information to us.
-For example we may receive personal information from other veterinary professionals if you are referred to one of our specialist referral centres or if you transfer from another veterinary surgery and register as a client of a Vets4Pets/Companion Care surgery.
+For example we may receive personal information from other veterinary professionals if you transfer from another veterinary surgery and register as a client of a Vets4Pets/Companion Care surgery.

 If you have any questions about the third parties we obtain personal information from, please contact us using the contact details provided under the “How to contact us” heading below.